 GCER is one of a nationwide network of Local Environmental Records Centres (LERCs).
 A LERC may cover a unitary authority, metropolitan area, multiple counties or, most commonly, a single county.
 LERCs are usually hosted by another organisation such as a Wildlife Trust, museum service or local authority.

-To find out where your nearest LERC is, anywhere in the UK, click here.
+Environmental Records Centres such as GCER do not exist in isolation.
 Formed in 2009, the Association of Local Environmental Records Centres promotes, supports and represents LERCs throughout the UK.
 ALERC's stated aim:

 "... to provide a central voice for the views and concerns of the Records Centre community, whilst building a support-based network of knowledge and advice to meet the needs of its members."

 ALERC carries out a wide range of work on behalf of LERCs throughout the UK.
 It collates and compiles consultation responses from individual LERCs, oversees our national policies, accreditation and standards, runs the ALERC Forum for members and holds a well-attended annual national conference.